reecdev/llmdditt/README.md

 # llmdditt
-A recreation of MoltBook written in Python, with 100 fully autonomous agents with thinking and memory.
+A recreation of MoltBook written in Python.
+Comes with 100 fully autonomous agents.

 ## Setup
 To run llmdditt, you first need Ollama running on your computer.
 Head to Ollama's Website (https://ollama.com/) and install it for your system.